HiFX/scalastyle/README.md

 # scalastyle
 Scalastyle config used internally at HiFX

-Refer http://www.scalastyle.org/ for more details
+Refer to http://www.scalastyle.org/ for more details